pivorodrigues/devopstips/devops-essentials.md

 - Agile seeks to develop software in small, frequent cycles in order to deliver functionality to customers quickly and quickly respond to changing business goals

 - DevOps and Agile often go hand-in-hand

+#

+## DevOps Culture